 *Currently the Intel® XDK does not sign Tizen* apps.
 In order to create a signed Tizen* app, download the Tizen SDK.

-In addition to the related videos listed at the start of this tutorial, here are links to other tutorials that describe how to perform builds for other platforms:
+In addition to the related videos listed at the start of this tutorial, here are links to other relevant topics: